kapilash/quarry/README.md

 ### Eventually,

 we will have further api that can extract other useful info given a token.
-At the moment, it is of little use other than that things like a literate programming tool.
+At the moment, the library is of little use other than for simple language preprocessing or  literate programming tools.